MoonWatcher582/alison_is_not_creative/README.md

 Ruby/Sinatra-based movie recommendation platform for the avid movie watcher who does not have acces to Netflix.

-Data scrapped from IMDb, users currently generated at random, all placed in a MySQL database using Ruby's Sequel library.
+Data scrapped from IMDb using OMDb (http://www.omdbapi.com), users are currently generated at random; all placed in a MySQL database using Ruby's Sequel library.